-A course of lessons in the UK will do more than just help you master some of these basics, from working the bindings on skis or snowboard to making your first turns.
-The lessons will also help you develop your ski muscles, muscles you may not have used much before.
+A course of lessons in the UK will do more than help you master some of these basics, from working the bindings on skis or snowboard to making your first turns.
+They'll also help you develop your ski muscles (which you may not have used much before!)

 Jim recommends squats as a good way to boost your leg strength.
 Cycling is also good.
-Stronger legs will help improve your stamina when you’re on the slopes and increase safety because accidents are more likely to happen when you’re tired at the end of the day.
+Stronger legs will help improve your stamina when you’re on the slopes and keep you safe - accidents are more likely to happen when you’re tired at the end of the day.

 ‘We advise people to wear helmets whenever they’re skiing or boarding, particularly when they’re starting out,’ says Jim.

 He quotes a study from safety research firm Transport Research Lab, showing that a head-on ski or snow-board crash subjects the skier to almost two tonnes of force – wearing a helmet can absorb up to two thirds of that force.

 Snow Magazine suggests consumers buy from reputable brands, and look for at least one of the two main safety standard certification marks (CE EN1077 in Europe and ASTM F-2040 in the USA).